MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 | WaterfallComplete | 11        |
 | WaterfallCancel   | 1         |

-_Interpretation: Of 21 invocations of dialog sequence, only 11 has completed, 9 were abandoned, and one was cancelled by the user._
+_Interpretation: Of 21 invocations of dialog sequence, only 11 has completed, 9 were abandoned, and one was canceled by the user._

 ### Average duration in dialog

 This example measures the average amount of time users spend in a given dialog.
-A long time spend in a dialog may suggest opportunities to simplify.
+Your bot might benefit from simplifying dialogs that take a user a long time to complete.

  ```Kusto
 // Average dialog duration